USB Firmware Compilation

 ![]() |

-- Fill in the ID into the configuration.
+- Fill the ID into the configuration.

 - After filling in the ID, click

-SAVE & RESTARTat the top right corner.
+SAVE & RESTARTin the top right corner.

 ![]() | ![]() |

-- If Klipper shows a warning
+- If Klipper prompts

 ADC out of range, this is normal.
-Connect the heated bed and thermistor to the mainboard, and configure the thermistor pins for the nozzle and heated bed, then save and restart.
+Connect the heated bed and thermistor to the mainboard, configure the thermistor pins for the hotend and heated bed, then save and restart.

-Note: All IDs shown in this document are examples.
-Each mainboard's ID is different; please fill in the actual ID you obtained.
+Note: All IDs appearing in this document are examples.
+The actual ID for each mainboard is different.
+Please fill in the ID you actually obtained.